Miscellaneous

 The oldest wooden construction is in Japan

-If the other day I told you about the most expensive furniture ever sold, today I will tell you about the oldest wooden building still standing.
-It is a UNESCO World Heritage Site and also in the Guinness Book of Records.
-It is a pagoda at the Horyuji Buddhist temple in Ikaruga, Nara prefecture, Japan.
+If another time I told you about the most expensive furniture ever soldToday I'm going to tell you about the oldest wooden building still standing.
+It is inscribed on the UNESCO World Heritage List and in the Guinness Book of Records.
+It is a pagoda at Horyuji Buddhist temple in Ikaruga, Nara Prefecture, Japan.

 wooden construction